 Margie Ferris Morris

 Margie Ferris Morris, a native of Ithaca, New York, holds a B.S. and an M.S. in Nutrition Sciences.
-She has her own firm (Ferris-Morris Associates, LLC.) and is a free-lance consultant in the areas of conflict mitigation, food security, maternal and child health, and hunger and nutrition.
-She has over 30 years of international development and relief experience, of which seven years were spent living in developing countries.
+She has her own firm (Ferris-Morris Associates, LLC.) and is consultant with over 35 years of international development and relief experience, of which seven years were spent overseas.
 Her expertise is in performance monitoring and evaluation, food policy dialogue, health and nutrition program design and management, training, emergency health operations and conflict mitigation.

 She commenced her international work with the World Food Programme in Thailand, where she served as Nutrition Coordinator for refugee camps along the Thai-Kampuchean border.
 She has completed assignments in 2 dozen countries with the United Nations, non-governmental organizations, US State Department, USAID, U.S. Peace Corps, the National and International Red Cross and private contractors.
 Ferris Morris also worked extensively for USAID in assisting Bureaus to define food security performance indicators (democracy, education, agriculture, health and food aid), and strategies, activities and indicators for peace processes, youth in conflict, and land and gems in conflicts.
 She supported teams in assessing mission performance in the areas of food security and humanitarian assistance.